amirmc132/espui/README.md

 )
 ```

+`Display` acts as an abstraction layer between ESPUI and the actual display driver.

+It also provides clipping, text fitting, wrapping, rectangles, lines and other drawing functions.

 ---

-## 2. Create the Controller
+# Input

-Example using a 4×4 matrix keypad:
+ESPUI includes a 4×4 matrix keypad controller.

 ```python
 keypad = Keypad4x4(